lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 Python Sonar with Tox
 ---------------------

 Sonar scans for Python based repos.
-This job will perform a tox call which runs the coverage command to gather tests results.
-These test results get published back into Sonar after running the Sonar goals.
+This job will invoke tox to run tests and gather coverage statistics from test results.
+Then the job invokes Maven with a Sonar goal, which runs a plugin to publish results to a Sonar server.

-To get the Sonar coverage results, tox.ini needs to exist and configured with coverage commands to run.
+To get the Sonar coverage results, tox.ini needs to exist and be configured with coverage commands to run.

 The coverage commands define the code that gets executed by the test suites.